blackpoolflinn/asset_manager/README.md

 ## Environment Variables Setup

-Create a `.env` file in the root project directory and add the following:
+Create a `.env` file in the SERVER FOLDER and add the following:

 ```
 SECRET="examplesecret"